fabou-uobaf/Helferlein/README.md

 * --switchfirst

-Flag if alignments classified as first in pair should be strand switched (Default: no action)
+Toggle if alignments classified as first in pair should be strand switched (Default: no action)

 * --switchsecond

-Flag if alignments classified as second in pair should be strand switched (Default: no action)
+Toggle if alignments classified as second in pair should be strand switched (Default: no action)

 * --switchSE

-Flag if alignments classified as single-end reads (no read pair) should be strand switched (Default: no action)
+Toggle if alignments classified as single-end reads (no read pair) should be strand switched (Default: no action)

 * --samtools <STRING>